Last Updated on

 Should I Avoid Exposure to Food with Invisalign?

 Your orthodontist will talk to you about the importance of consistently wearing your aligners as prescribed in your treatment plan.
 Yet, there are times when you will need to remove them such as any time you eat.
-Taking your alignment traces out of your mouth when you eat helps reduce the amount of food particles that get stuck on them.
+Taking your alignment traces out of your mouth when you eat helps reduce the number of food particles that get stuck on them.

 It also eliminates the possibility of them becoming stained from foods such as blueberries or artificial dye.
 Eating hard or sticky foods could also damage the plastic of your aligners and lead to a need for an emergency orthodontic appointment.
 Most importantly, removing your aligners will make it easier to get them completely clean during your oral hygiene routine.